Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Parameter of squeezed ensemble

+From condition~\ref{cond:C}, $F_{\ind{i}}$ is a continuously differentiable function of $\bm{\kappa}$ and $\bm{x}$.
+Hence, applying an implicit function theorem \cite{Rudin1976}, we find \begin{result} $\bm{x}_\mathrm{max}^\eta$ changes continuously with respect to $\bm{\kappa}$. \end{result} Therefore, the equilibrium state described by the SE changes continuously as a function of $\bm{\kappa}$.

-This should be contrasted with the GCE at a first-order phase transition point.
-In this case, since condition~\ref{cond:B} is not satisfied, the GCE is not an SE and $\bm{x}_\mathrm{max}^\mathrm{gc}$ is not unique.
-Then, before and after passing through the first-order phase transition point, $\bm{x}_\mathrm{max}^\mathrm{gc}$ switches discontinuously from one to the other.
-Consequently, $\bm{x}^\mathrm{gc}$ changes discontinuously in $\bm{\pi}$, and the GCE is unable to describe the equilibrium states in the first-order phase transition region.
+This should be contrasted with the {\CE} at a first-order phase transition point.
+In that case, since condition~\ref{cond:B} is not satisfied, the {\CE} is not an SE and $\bm{x}_\mathrm{max}^\indexCE$ is not unique.
+Consequently, as passing through the first-order phase transition point, $\bm{x}_\mathrm{max}^\indexCE$ switches discontinuously.
+This means that the equilibrium state described by the {\CE} changes discontinuously as a function of $\bm{\pi}$.
+Therefore, the {\CE} is unable to describe the equilibrium states in the first-order phase transition region.
+Property~\ref{property:continuity} implies that such a discontinuous change does not occur in the SE.